juliaguida/oystercard/bookmark_manager/00_challenge_map.md

 By the end of the week all developers can:

-* Build a simple web app with a database (this pirmary goal breaks down into the two sub-goals below)
+* Build a simple web app with a database (this primary goal breaks down into the two sub-goals below)
 * Follow an effective debugging process for database applications
 * Explain the basics of how databases work (e.g. tables, SQL, basic relationships)